r-Larch/OpenAi.JsonSchema/README.md

 ## How It Works

-OpenAi-JsonSchema simplifies the generation of JSON Schema for structured outputs using C# classes and attributes.
+OpenAi JsonSchema simplifies the generation of JSON Schema for structured outputs using C# classes and attributes.
 It leverages the `System.ComponentModel.DescriptionAttribute` for field descriptions and supports nullable reference types, ensuring full compatibility with the JSON Schema language supported by OpenAI models.

 For more details on the OpenAI Structured Outputs feature, check out:
 - [Introducing Structured Outputs in the OpenAI API](https://openai.com/index/introducing-structured-outputs-in-the-api/)